 What precautions should parents take when alternating Tylenol and Ibuprofen for kids?

-Parents should carefully track dosing times using a log or alarms to prevent giving doses too close together.
-Incorrect timing can cause liver damage from acetaminophen or stomach irritation from ibuprofen.
+Parents should carefully track dosing times using a written log, app, or alarms to prevent giving doses too close together.
+Incorrect timing can cause liver injury from acetaminophen or stomach and kidney problems from ibuprofen.

 The Final Word – How Often Can You Alternate Tylenol And Ibuprofen For Kids?